Buddy Bradley: Personality

 Bagge has said the character is semi-autobiographical, being a more bad-tempered, aggressive and pessimistic version of himself.

-In their review of the Buddy Does Seattle trade paperback, Publishers Weekly commented on Buddy: "The title character is perhaps the most honestly portrayed everyman the medium has ever seen, an antihero whose utter obnoxiousness, "who cares" attitude and disdain for everyone and everything around him make him as believable as any comics character can be."
+In its review of the Buddy Does Seattle trade paperback, Publishers Weekly wrote of Buddy, "The title character is perhaps the most honestly portrayed everyman the medium has ever seen, an antihero whose utter obnoxiousness, 'who cares' attitude and disdain for everyone and everything around him make him as believable as any comics character can be."

 In other media

 In October 2009, Fox announced it had commissioned a script for a pilot of The Bradleys cartoon series.
 The script was to be written by Bagge and Matthew Lawton, who were also to be executive producers along with Barry Katz, Brian Volk-Weiss and Michael Pelmont.

 The character appeared in a 2006 Greek television commercial for cellphone company Mo'Mad.

 Collected volumes

 The original Buddy Bradley stories have been collected in eight trade paperback volumes, published by Fantagraphics: